Kenya Visa and Passport Requirements

-To enter Kenya, a passport valid for at least six months from the date of entry, and with at least one blank page, is required by all nationals referred to in the chart above.
+To enter Kenya, a passport valid for at least six months from the date of entry, and with at least two blank pages, is required by all nationals referred to in the chart above.

 Visas for Kenya are required by the nationals referred to in the chart above, except (1) nationals of Cyprus, who do not need a visa.

 You can obtain your visa on entry; passport photos are not required.
 However, to save time at the airport, it's a good idea to obtain one in advance, either online or from the embassy/high commission.
 If you require a multiple-entry visa, you're advised to obtain this in advance.

-Travellers who are also visiting Rwanda and Uganda may find it more useful to apply for an East African cross-border joint visa which allows entry into all three countries on a single visa.
+Travellers who are also visiting Rwanda and Uganda may find it more useful to apply for an East Africa cross-border joint visa which allows entry into all three countries on a single visa.

 Nationals not referred to in the chart are advised to contact the embassy to check visa requirements for Kenya.